Get started with Azure Data Lake Analytics using Azure portal

 - Sign on to the Azure portal.

-- Click New > Data + Analytics > Data Lake Analytics.
+- Click Create a resource > Data + Analytics > Data Lake Analytics.

 - Select values for the following items: